notbeer/advanced-discord-bot/README.md

   - Chat Ranking
     - /rank
       - Get a beautiful image that displays users xp, and guild ranking.
+  - Settings
+    - /language
+      - Change the discord bots language for the guild
 * Languages
   - Ability to intregate multiple languages in the bot eg. English, Spanish, etc...
 * Chat Rank system